Be part of an organized, community-transforming, and FUN organization.

 - 3-4 hours a week (plus prep)

 - We are looking for volunteers who can make a long-term commitment to our program.
 For most classes, we ask for a minimum one-year commitment.
 For some classes, a six-month commitment is sufficient.
 We will provide specific details at the volunteer Information (Info) Session.
+(Ultimately, we cannot make any class guarantees until you attend training.
+But you’ll have ample time to discuss options before then!)

 - To be patient, enthusiastic, dedicated, friendly and encouraging.